-You need to find the sweet spot, that is the amount of litter that is just right for your cat without adding so much litter that a lot is wasted by being kicked over the side of the box.
+You need to find the sweet spot, which is the amount of litter that is just right for your cat without adding so much litter that a lot is wasted by being kicked over the side of the box.

 How Much Litter To Use For Multiple Cats?

 I have had conflicting advice over the years regarding the number of cat litter boxes I need.

 One vet told me that I needed three litter pans for every two cats.
 However, I never did that.
 I have a regular litter pan in the basement, two extra-large little pans on the second level, and a regular-sized litter pan on the third level of my home.
 I clean out these pans more frequently.

 In addition to the number of cats you have, it will depend on the layout of your home.
 A home that is on one level will possibly not need as many litter boxes.

 A Unique Litter Box idea With An Easy Litter Fill Strategy

 I did not have the space or money to fill twelve litter boxes.
 I spoke to a friend of mine who was a cat parent for many years.
 She uses a pan that, amongst other things, can be used for mixing cement.

 Each pan holds 40 pounds of litter.
 I thought she was absolutely crazy until I went to the store and looked at those pans.